duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/20_basic_operations/20_lane_following.md

 * Turn on battery of the duckiebot.
 * Place duckiebot in lane so that enough of the lane lines are visible to the camera.
 * Verify you can ping your duckiebot over the network.
-* __IMPORTANT__ Make sure no containers are runing on the duckiebot which use either the camera or joystick.
+* __IMPORTANT__ Make sure no containers are running on the duckiebot which use either the camera or joystick.
 We will run these ROS nodes together in a new container.

 ## Demo instructions {#demo-lane-following-run}